Below are just a few of our activities.

 From 2023-24 we worked with BCDT representatives to produce a Burntisland Local Place Plan (LPP).
 This was submitted to Fife Council where it was assessed and approved.

 We continue to press for proper active travel path between the rail station and Lammerlaws Rd outside the new Forth Ports Fence at the east harbour.
 In October 2024 Fife Council has scheduled work to start on the extension towards the east harbour road from the Links.
+Work should have been complete by wonter 2025 but as at April 2026 we are still waiting for completion of the route to the rail station in Forth place.

 In 2024 we raised concerns with Network Rail over the state of the railway embankment by the coast at east Burntisland.
 We are currently liasing with them about the painting of the walls they own by the promenade.